Build a Pluggable Web Widget: Part 2 (Advanced)

 </propertyGroup>

-2. Run npm run build to update the widget.
-When viewing in Studio Pro, the Editability property can been seen here:
+2. Run npm start to update the widget and start the watcher if you have not already done so.
+When viewing in Studio Pro, the Editability property can be seen here:

 Editability studio pro

 3. Now add read-only functionality to your widget.
-In TextBox.tsx, replace the render function with the code below to check if the input should be disabled and pass it to in the TextInput component:
+In TextBox.tsx, replace the React component with the code below to check if the input should be disabled and pass it to in the TextInput component:

 return <TextInput